maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 allows us to not worry about waiting for the right moment to free the child's stack memory in the parent.
 If we don't pass this flag though, we are able to do other things in the parent in parallel, but then we need someway to know when we can free the stack memory.
-One way is to share a pipe or socket with the child which is `CLOEXEC`, once the child calls `exec` (or exits) so too should this pipe or socket.
+One way is to share a pipe or socket with the child which is `CLOEXEC`, once the child calls `exec` (or exits) this pipe or socket will close.

 <img src="clone graph.png" alt="Graph of Fork Calls" width="60%"/>